-- 3.1 Brent Council's Members' Allowance Scheme (which is included in the Council's Constitution at Part 6 and is published on the Council's website) was subject to full formal review at the Annual Council Meeting in 2018 and annual review in February 2019.
-This followed publication of the latest report by the Independent Remuneration Panel (IRP) for London Councils in January 2018 entitled "The Remuneration of Councillors in London 2018 Report of the Independent Panel". - 3.2 It is for Full Council to make a scheme for the payment of allowances to its Members specifying the amount of entitlement by way of basic allowance (which is mandatory) and other allowances such as special responsibility and dependants' carers' allowances (which are discretionary).
-Such a scheme has to be in accordance with the Local Authorities (Members' Allowances) (England) Regulations 2003 and the Council is required to have regard to the recommendations made by the independent remuneration panel.
-The full review undertaken in May 2018 led to a number of changes to the Scheme including the level of basic and special responsibility allowances (SRA), with subsequent changes agreed in relation to the payment of travel and subsistence for members with disabilities and dependants' carers' allowances. - 3.3 The most recent independent review can continue to inform the Council's decision-making in respect of its scheme for a maximum period of four years.
+- 3.1 Brent Council's Members' Allowance Scheme (which is included in the Council's Constitution at Part 6 and is published on the Council's website) was subject to full formal review at the Annual Council Meeting in 2018 and annual review in February 2020.
+This followed publication of the most recent report by the Independent Remuneration Panel (IRP) for London Councils in January 2018 entitled "The Remuneration of Councillors in London 2018 Report of the Independent Panel". - 3.2 It is for Full Council to make a scheme for the payment of allowances to its Members specifying the amount of entitlement by way of basic allowance (which is mandatory) and other allowances such as special responsibility and dependants' carers' allowances (which are discretionary).
+Such a scheme has to be in accordance with the Local Authorities (Members' Allowances) (England) Regulations 2003 and the Council is required to have regard to the recommendations made by the Independent Remuneration Panel (IRP).
+The full review undertaken in May 2018 led to a number of changes to the Scheme including the level of basic and special responsibility allowances (SRA), with subsequent changes having been agreed in relation to the payment of travel and subsistence for members with disabilities, dependants' carers' allowances and levels of Special Responsibility Allowances for specific positions. - 3.3 The most recent independent review can continue to inform the Council's decision-making in respect of its scheme for a maximum period of four years.
 Therefore, the recommendations in the 2018 IRP report still remain valid. - 3.4 Members are reminded that the 2018 Report advocates the setting of allowances at a level that enables people to undertake the role of councillor while not acting as an incentive to do so.
 It is equally important, as acknowledged, that there should not be a financial disincentive.